 Chiang Rai is one of my favorite areas of Thailand.
 I’m not sure if it’s the ornate temples scattered throughout the city or the rolling tea plantations that surround the region, but there’s an incredible calm I feel every time I visit.
 The laid back atmosphere is a welcome change from the chaos of Bangkok and Phuket.
 And while there isn’t a ton to see in Chiang Rai, the few sights it does have are completely epic.
 And that’s part of the beauty of this place.
 You can take the time to experience its treasures because you’re not rushing to see a million things in just a few days.
-Below is my complete guide to Chiang Rai including the best temples, night markets, restaurants, cafes, day trip ideas, travel tips and more.
-This post contains affiliate links.
+Below is my complete guide to Chiang Rai including the best temples, night markets, restaurants, cafes, hotels, day trip ideas, travel tips and more.

 THREE DAYS.
-Three full days is plenty of time to visit all the beautiful temples in and around Chiang Rai, experience a tea plantation and enjoy the local Night Market in the evenings.
+Three full days is plenty of time to visit all the beautiful temples in and around Chiang Rai, experience a tea plantation and enjoy the local night market in the evenings.
 Add a couple extra days if you want to do any trekking is the surrounding region.

-NOVEMBER TO FEBRUARY.
 Similar to most of Thailand, high season spans November through February when temperatures are comfortable and rainfall is minimal.
 This is my favorite time of the year in Chiang Rai.

 101 TEA PLANTATION